 That’s quite some territory.
 And as much as people think about the unconscious, they tend to think of it as normal, part and parcel of being human.
 Doing shadow work challenges this assumption.
 Repressed feelings, complexes and hidden phobias will all rise to the surface for clearing during this process.

-The common denominator with repressed feelings, complexes and hidden phobias is that they all have unprocessed emotional pain associated with them, pain which must be cleared—i.e. felt, accepted and acknowledged—before it, and the associated complex or phobia, can be released.
-I’ve written about this in more detail in The mechanics of emotional pain, Part I and Part II.
+The common denominator with repressed feelings, complexes and hidden phobias is that they all have unprocessed emotional pain associated with them.
+This pain must be cleared—i.e. felt, accepted and acknowledged—before it, and the associated complex or phobia, can be released.
+I’ve written about this in more detail in The mechanics of emotional pain.

 The clearing cycle

-The contents of our unconscious can be determined by paying close attention to what surfaces in our lives that bother us.
+The contents of our unconscious can be determined by paying close attention to what bothers us.
 I’ve written about that in Our lives are constant feedback loops.
 Shadow work involves identifying our repressed feelings, clearing them, rinse and repeat.
 As soon as one phobia is cleared, another begins to manifest in our lives (i.e. plague us) as it rises to the surface.

-Clearing the unconscious thus becomes something of a rollercoaster ride as we gain altitude—and wellbeing—by clearing one unconscious issue only to plunge back down into turmoil when the next, even deeper phobia or complex surfaces for clearing.
+Clearing the unconscious thus becomes something of a rollercoaster ride.
+We gain altitude—and wellbeing—by clearing one unconscious issue only to plunge back down into turmoil when the next, even deeper phobia or complex surfaces for clearing.
 The trick is to pay attention to what’s happening and catch each new manifestation of our unconscious as soon—and with as little grief—as possible.
-Shadow work is perhaps the key component of the New Age Ascension process.

 In my experience, resisting this process is useless.
 The sooner you can accept that the entirety of your unconscious is working its way into the light of day, the sooner you will get through—and the sooner grace descends.